Custom filters — Explanation of the message filter fields

 The following should be taken into consideration when creating filters:

 • Order matters!
-The rules are checked one by one, so be sure you have them listed in the order you want them to be checked or executed.
+The rules are checked in order, so make sure they are listed in the order you want them to be executed.

 • Most rules should end with execute and stop.
-Only use execute and continue if you wish to do multiple actions to a single incoming email.
+Only use execute and continue if you wish to perform multiple actions to a single incoming email.

-The 'execute and stop' rule only applies to a rule that performs a delivery action such as moving the email to a folder.
+• When it applies — If a rule performs a delivery action such as moving the email to a folder.

 Rule Result Explanation